Contributed By Araújo e Policastro Advogados

 The referral of the dispute to an arbitration panel may result from the establishment of an arbitration submission agreement or an arbitration clause.
 The former consists of a bilateral agreement whereby the parties undertake to submit the current conflict to an arbitration panel.
 The second entails the existence of a contract, in which the parties undertook to submit disputes arising from that contract to an arbitral tribunal.

-A bill of law recently approved by the Senate and currently under analysis in the House of Representatives provides that as a requirement for settling investigations with CADE, applicants must agree to submit damages claims resulting from the investigated conduct to arbitration provided that the claimants agree to and request it.
+Bill No 11,275 of 2018, which is currently before the House of Representatives, provides that as a requirement for settling investigations with CADE, applicants must agree to submit damages claims resulting from the investigated conduct to arbitration provided that the claimants agree to and request it.

-Litigation funding is rapidly growing in Brazil as the Civil Code allows for the assignment of rights to third parties.
+Litigation funding is rapidly growing in Brazil as the Civil Code allows for its implementation through different forms.

 The Brazilian STJ has held that the assignment of a right under dispute does not modify the standing to sue.
 This understanding is applicable when the assignment of credit occurs between the filing of a claim and the summoning of the defendant.